 GoodNotes lets you save a default text box style that will apply to new text boxes.

 1. Set the properties of the text style.

 2. Rotate your device to landscape.

-3. Tap the T icon having a blue heart on it and choose "Save as Default."
+3. In landscape view, tap the T icon having a blue heart on it and choose "Save as Default."
 If GoodNotes is opened in Split View, tap on the Text tool icon again to find "Save as Default."

 Deleting a text box

 Choose the Text tool and tap the text box, then choose Delete.
 Alternatively, you can tap Edit on the selected text box and delete all its text.

 - Typed text resides in text boxes and it's currently not possible to type text on a full page like in a word processor.

 - Text can't go past page boundaries.
 If you paste large amounts of text from the clipboard onto a GoodNotes page, part of the text might be hidden.
 It's advisable to copy and paste text in small chunks to avoid this or resize the entire text box to make it fit the page.